Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Confronting the model with rotation curve data

 \section{Confronting the model with rotation curve data}

-In order to test the validity of our model, we confront the rotation curve data of a sample of 6 HSB, 6 LSB and 7 dwarf galaxies, with both the NFW DM and the BEC density profiles.
+The validity of our model was tested by confronting the rotation curve data of a sample of 6 HSB, 6 LSB and 7 dwarf galaxies, with both the NFW DM and the BEC density profiles.
 For reasons to become obvious during our analysis, we split both the HSB and LSB data sets into two groups (type I. and II.), based on the shapes of the curves.
 In the first group the rotational velocities increase over the whole observed range, while in the second set the rotation curves exhibit long flat regions.

 The commonly used NFW model has the mass density profile

 where $\rho _{s}$ and $r_{s}$ are a characteristic density and distance scale, to be determined from the fit.

 The mass within a sphere with radius $r=yr_{s}$ is then given as